 Positive behaviour is recognised and rewarded throughout school.
 The ethos of the school is one of encouragement and positivity.
-We follow the strategy of ‘catch them doing something right’ and draw attention to achievements, continually looking for positives to reinforce.
+We follow the strategy of ‘catch them doing something right!’ and draw attention to achievements, continually looking for positives to reinforce.
+Approaches target the development of motivation, recognising personal challenges.

 We acknowledge that the staff and the school environment impacts upon pupil behaviour